Canvas Prints Buying Guide - 10 Factors to Consider

 At the end of the day, a gift is a little piece of drama.
 Unboxing and unwrapping is a vital part of that drama and excitement.
 So consider all this in your deliberations over who you ask to make your canvas print.

 So this is one area where the bigger players can have the edge.
-At The Canvas Works, our standard turnaround is 5-7 days.
-Some people may not want to wait that long and might therefore decide to order with one of the big guys like Photobox who can do a 3 day turnaround.
+At The Canvas Works, our standard turnaround is 7-9 days.
+Some people may not want to wait that long and might therefore decide to order with one of the big guys who can do a 2 day turnaround.

-As I mentioned above, there are companies that I admire - like Social Print Studio who keep their international customers waiting for delivery for quite a long time.
+As I mentioned above, there are companies that I admire who keep their international customers waiting for delivery for quite a long time.
 Most people are prepared to wait a week or ten days I think but anything longer than that seems a little excessive.

 What’s crucial, as always is that the information is set out clearly in advance so that when you place your order for your canvas print, you have a clear expectation of when it should arrive.
 Good communication is essential.